TorchJD/torchjd/CONTRIBUTING.md

 > Before working on the implementation of a new aggregator, please contact us via an issue or a
 > discussion: in many cases, we have already thought about it, or even started an implementation.

-## Removing code
+## Deprecation

-If you want to remove some code, or move something into another package, you need to deprecate it.
-This should be done by raising a `DeprecationWarning` which will make the test fail if raised, and you should add to the file `tests/units/test_deprecations.py` a test that ensures that a deprecation warning is issued.
-Add the date in a comment above so that the code can be removed later on.
+To deprecate some public functionality, make it raise a `DeprecationWarning`.
+A test should also be added in `tests/units/test_deprecations.py`, ensuring that this warning is issued.

 ## Release